Note: abortion totals for 2014 were updated 11/8/2019.

 In CLI’s 2016 survey of abortion reporting across the country, Arkansas’ reports were ranked at 11th place.
 Arkansas could improve its reports by including more of the information it already collects on its abortion reporting form, such as women’s levels of education and whether ultrasounds were performed.
 Arkansas could also collect and report women’s reasons for choosing abortion and whether any complications resulted.
 Still, Arkansas’ abortion reporting is more complete than many other states, and the Natural State was just the eighth state to release data for 2018.

 - Starting with the 2018 abortion reports, abortion rates are calculated by the Charlotte Lozier Institute to allow for easier state-to-state and year-to-year comparisons.
 Rates were calculated by CLI using population estimates from the United States Census Bureau.
 The rates were calculated using the following formula: (total number of abortions performed in Arkansas ÷ number of resident women ages 15-44) x 1,000.
 Rates may differ slightly from previous CLI articles due to revised population estimates.
+The number of abortions reported in 2014 was updated to reflect a second report issued by the Arkansas Department of Health for that year.

 Click here to view reporting from:2017